dscho/pagefind-xkcd-demo/content/comics/2021-2-12-normal-conversation.md

   "I think I'll pass.
 These days I have a hard time feeling comfortable in crowded bars with loud music and lots of shouting." --me, after the pandemic, but now for a second reason
 img: https://imgs.xkcd.com/comics/normal_conversation.png
 ---
-[Randall, drawn as Cueball wearing a white face masks, is talking to Cueball wearing a face mask with striped pattern.]
+[Randall, drawn as Cueball wearing a white face mask, possibly of the contour-moulded type, is talking to Cueball, wearing what appears to be a pleated surgical-style face mask .]

 Randall: So how's...everything.